choupit0/MassVulScan/README.md

 Finally, with the "interactive mode" (-i) you have the possibility to type scripts args also, e.g. vulners --script-args mincvss=5
 # Known issues
 Concerning SNMP, sometimes UDP port scan doesn't seems correctly working with masscan program.
 I'm trying to find a solution.
+# TODO
+Manage better multiple IP addresses on one network interface.